phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 }
 ```

-Where the `content-available` property is part of the main payload object.
+Where the `content_available` property is part of the main payload object.
 Setting the property in this part of the payload will result in the PushPlugin not getting the data correctly.
-Setting `content-available: true` will cause the Android OS to handle the push payload for you and not pass the data to the PushPlugin.
+Setting `content_available: true` will cause the Android OS to handle the push payload for you and not pass the data to the PushPlugin.

-Instead move `content-available: true` into the `data` object of the payload and set it to `1` as per the example below:
+Instead move `content_available: true` into the `data` object of the payload.
+The property name changes slightly to use a `-` instead of an `_`.
+So, `content_available`  becomes `content-available` and `true` becomes `1` as per the example below:

 ```javascript
 {